uridanan/RecodeCLI/README.md

 - Customizable audio bitrate and video scaling (e.g., 1080p, 720p)
 - Overwrite control for output files
 - Optionally delete input files after successful recoding with `--d`
+- Optionally replace surround marking "AAC5.1" with stereo marking "AAC2.1" using `--51`
 - Detailed logging to `recode.log` and the console
+- Finds subtitles files and renames them to match the new output filename

 ## Requirements